cs-imgd-420x-20a/a3-persistence/README.md

 4. Ensure that your project has the proper naming scheme `a3-yourfirstname-yourlastname` so we can find it.
 5. Fork this repository and modify the README to the specifications below.
 You do not need to include any of your project files in this repo (we will see those on Glitch), you only need to update and commit the README file.
 6. Create and submit a Pull Request to the original repo.
 Name the pull request using the following template: `a3-firstname-lastname`.

+Acheivements
+---

+Below are suggested technical and design achievements.
+You can use these to help boost your grade up to an A and customize the assignment to your personal interests.
+These are recommended acheivements, but feel free to create/implement your own... just make sure you thoroughly describe what you did in your README and why it was challenging.
+ALL ACHIEVEMENTS MUST BE DESCRIBED IN YOUR README IN ORDER TO GET CREDIT FOR THEM.

+*Technical*
+- (10 points) Implement OAuth authentication, perhaps with a library like [passport.js](http://www.passportjs.org/). *You must either use Github or provide a username/password to access this account*.
+We cannot be expected, for example, to have a personal Facebook, Google, or Twitter account to use when grading this assignment.
+Please contact the course staff if you have any questions about this.

+*Design/UX*
+- (10 points) Make your site accessible using the [resources and hints available from the W3C](https://www.w3.org/WAI/), Implement/follow twelve tips from their [tips for writing](https://www.w3.org/WAI/tips/writing/), [tips for designing](https://www.w3.org/WAI/tips/designing/), and [tips for development](https://www.w3.org/WAI/tips/developing/). *Note that all twelve must require active work on your part*.
+For example, even though your page will most likely not have a captcha, you don't get this as one of your twelve tips to follow because you're effectively getting it "for free" without having to actively change anything about your site.
+Contact the course staff if you have any questions about what qualifies and doesn't qualify in this regard.
+List each tip that you followed and describe what you did to follow it in your site.

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---